Friday, May 22, 2026

 Communications Updates

-Please note that bulletins and newsletters are available for you as you enter into the sanctuary for worship, but they have recently moved—instead of at the welcome desk or the middle section pews, you can find them right outside the main doorways into the sanctuary on a table or stand for easy access.
-This will help to keep our welcome desk and our handicapped accessible seating more open for those who may need it.
+Bulletins and newsletters are available for you as you enter for worship—you can find them right outside the main doorways into the sanctuary on a table or stand for easy access.
+Some are usually available at our welcome desk also, but we encourage you to keep access to our welcome desk (and our handicapped accessible seating) open and available for those who may need it.

 *Be sure to check out our Activities Calendar and the Events page on our website to learn about more upcoming opportunities!